Ohtsu/Angular2InVS2015/README.md

 "Angular2InVS2015" are Visual Studio 2015 solution files for Angular2.

- You can download, compile them and run simply the Angular2 program besed onTypeScript in Visual Studio 2015.
+ You can download, compile them and run simply the Angular2 program besed on TypeScript within Visual Studio 2015.

 **Version**